-Ref Indicator / measure and [formula] Results 2017 Results 2018 Results 2019 Results 2020 Comments Population 2 Expenses per head of municipal population [Total expenses / Municipal population] \$1,400.93 \$1,423.25 \$1,439.25 \$1,563.47 The increases in 2019/20 was mainly due to the increases in depreciation expense resulting from the revaluation of assets in the prior year in addition to one off expenses related to the December 2018 flood event.
+LGV Ref Indicator / measure and [formula] Results 2017 Results 2018 Results 2019 Results 2020 Comments Population [Total expenses / Municipal population] \$1,400.93 \$1,423.25 \$1,439.25 \$1,563.47 The increases in 2019/20 was mainly due to the increases in depreciation expense resulting from the revaluation of assets in the prior year in addition to one off expenses related to the December 2018 flood event.
 Expenses per property assessment are predicted to increase over the next 4 years fuelled by rapid growth and infrastructure investment.
 However, in comparative terms, expenses per property assessment are significantly lower in Moorabool Shire than both the state average and that of similar Councils.
-This reflects a high degree of resource efficiency and responsible financial stewardship over Council resources, but also reflects the ongoing challenge that Moorabool Shire faces in receiving its fair share of recurrent funding from state average which in turn, reduces the level of investment and expenditure that Council can put back in the community.
-As a result, Moorabool Shire is comments are suppliced to manage its resources efficiently in the face of these strategic challenges.
-8 Infrastructure per head of municipal population [Value of infrastructure / Municipal population] \$13,417.99 \$13,226.44 \$15,065.11 \$15,257.41 The value of Infrastructure has increased due to the revaluation of Roads, Drains and Footpaths in 2018/19.
+This reflects a high degree of resource efficiency and responsible financial stewardship over Council resources, but also reflects the ongoing challenge that Moorabool Shire faces in receiving its fair share of recurrent funding from state and federal governments.
+It is currently noted that Moorabool Shire receives significantly less in trecurrent grants than the state average which in turn, reduces the level of investment and expenditure that Council can put back in the community.
+As a result, Moorabool Shire is community.
+As a result, Moorabool Shire is compelled to manage its resources efficiently in the face of these strategic challenges.
+Infrastructure per head of municipal population [Value of infrastructure / Municipal population] \$13,417.99 \$13,226.44 \$15,065.11 \$15,257.41 The value of infrastructure has increased due to the revaluation of Roads, Drains and Footpaths in 2018/19.
 In addition to this, population growth is fuelling community demand for infrastructure investment.
 As a result, this ratio is projected to steadily increase over time.